Call :

 PARTNER

-Ancud IT-Beratung GmbH / AnyWi Technologies BV / Cloud and Heat Technologies GmbH / Delft University of Technology / ENGIE Laborelec / Eindhoven University of Technology / Fraunhofer IIS/EAS / NXP Semiconductors Belgium NV / NXP Semiconductors Germany GmbH / Philips / Philips Medical Systems / SandGrain b.v. / Sirris cdg / Stichting IMEC Nederland / Technical University of Munich / Technolution BV / University of Ulm / Vattenfall
+Ancud IT-Beratung GmbH / AnyWi Technologies BV / Cloud&Heat Technologies GmbH / Delft University of Technology / ENGIE Laborelec / Eindhoven University of Technology / Fraunhofer IIS/EAS / NXP Semiconductors Belgium NV / NXP Semiconductors Germany GmbH / Philips / Philips Medical Systems / SandGrain b.v. / Sirris cdg / Stichting IMEC Nederland / Technical University of Munich / Technolution BV / University of Ulm / Vattenfall

-Ancud IT-Beratung GmbH / AnyWi Technologies BV / Cloud and Heat Technologies GmbH / Delft University of Technology / ENGIE Laborelec / Eindhoven University of Technology / Fraunhofer IIS/EAS / NXP Semiconductors Belgium NV / NXP Semiconductors Germany GmbH / Philips / Philips Medical Systems / SandGrain b.v. / Sirris cdg / Stichting IMEC Nederland / Technical University of Munich / Technolution BV / University of Ulm / Vattenfall
+Ancud IT-Beratung GmbH / AnyWi Technologies BV / Cloud&Heat Technologies GmbH / Delft University of Technology / ENGIE Laborelec / Eindhoven University of Technology / Fraunhofer IIS/EAS / NXP Semiconductors Belgium NV / NXP Semiconductors Germany GmbH / Philips / Philips Medical Systems / SandGrain b.v. / Sirris cdg / Stichting IMEC Nederland / Technical University of Munich / Technolution BV / University of Ulm / Vattenfall

 Countries involved